erlendlokna/CV-SSL-VQVAE-Framework/README.md

 ## Repository details
 This repository contains the code for a Norwegian University of Science and Technology project thesis.

 Implementation is heavily inspired by the [TimeVQVAE implementation](https://github.com/ML4ITS/TimeVQVAE).
+Here they introduce the TimeVQVAE model incorporating the STFT and ISTFT.

 This repository focuses on the addition of SSL, using the groundwork done by the authors of TimeVQVAE and the paper [Vector Quantized Time Series Generation with a Bidirectional Prior Model](https://arxiv.org/abs/2303.04743).

 ## Contents
 This repository contains two models: